What are the duties of a bookkeeper?

 - Look on the careers page of companies you might like to work for

-Many bookkeepers will be hired to keep track of finances leading to the preparation of a Business Activity Statement (BAS), the report every business needs to lodge with the Tax Office.
+It is expected that a large number of bookkeepers will be engaged in order to keep track of the money, which will ultimately lead to the preparation of a Business Activity Statement (BAS), which is the report that every business is required to file with the Tax Office.

 Skills for Success

 To be successful in the role of bookkeeper, you need to be thorough, meticulous, and have good attention to detail.